a11yrules/podcast-dev/_posts/2023-03-06-kelsey-byers-talks-about-audio-processing-issues-and-online-courses.md

 title: "Kelsey Byers talks about audio processing issues and online courses"
 description: "Interview with Kelsey Byer"
 type: podcast
-summary: Kelsey says: “If your podcast has transcripts.
+summary: "Kelsey says: “If your podcast has transcripts.
 So I can go through and actually read the podcast, I can get the content, I can understand what’s going on.
-And I don’t have to try to concentrate really hard to try to understand the podcast.”
+And I don’t have to try to concentrate really hard to try to understand the podcast.”"
 # Podcast Episode Metadata
 episode_type: full
 episode_number: 65